-Execution address of the program, i.e., the core location to which control is passed for execution of the program (zero for data files).

-Loading address of the program, i.e., the core location to which control is passed for the execution of the program (zero for data files).
+- Execution address of the program, i.e., the core location to which control is passed for execution of the program (zero for data files). - Loading address of the program, i.e., the core location at which the core image program is to 1 be loaded.

-Word count of the program, i.e., the number of words to be read from the disk when reading the information from disk to core storage.
+6 Word count of the program, i.e., the number of words to be read from the disk when reading the information from disk to core storage.